MichaelFrieze/michaelfrieze.dev/data/authors/default.md

 Welcome to my home on the internet.
 This site functions as a portfolio, a place to share code, and my thoughts on software development.

+I know not many people will be reading [my blog](https://www.michaelfrieze.dev/blog), but I think a great way to learn is to explain the how, the why, and the decisions behind them.
+So, the purpose of the blog is to explain the decisions and thoughts I have while creating / coding something.
+Also, I can put things here that I might want to use in the future.

 This site was built with Next.js using [this template](https://github.com/timlrx/tailwind-nextjs-starter-blog).
 Most of the inspiration came from [Lee Robsinson](https://leerob.io/) and [Kent C. Dodds](https://kentcdodds.com/).
 Eventually I will rebuild this site with [Remix](https://remix.run/).

 ---